ipfs/kubo/docs/config.md

 ### `Gateway.Writable`

-A boolean to configure whether the gateway is writeable or not.
+**DEPRECATED**: A boolean to configure whether the gateway is writeable or not.

 Default: `false`